Tanmay53/india-state-boundries-geojson/README.md

 ## License

-This India State Boundary GeoJSON data is provided under the [Open Database License (ODbL)](./LICENSE), which allows you to use, share, and modify the data freely.
+This India State Boundary GeoJSON data is provided under the [Apache 2.0](./LICENSE), which allows you to use, share, and modify the data freely.
 Please review the license terms for specific details.

 ## Acknowledgments

-This data is made available thanks to various government agencies and open data initiatives.
-We acknowledge and appreciate their efforts in providing valuable geographic data for public use.
+This data is made available thanks to https://mapshaper.org/.